 5. Punch down the dough, divide into 3 equal parts and knead each part into a ball.
 Let stand at room temperature for 10 minutes before rolling.

 6. Dust a workspace with a small amount of flour and roll the dough to the size of the pan (or keep it smaller, if you want a thicker focaccia).
-With the tips of your fingers, create lots of dents in the dough.
-Brush with olive oil and top with the suggested toppings or any others according to your taste.
+Using your finger tips, press dents all over the dough.
+Brush with olive oil and top with the suggested toppings, or any others according to your taste.

 7. Bake for 20-25 minutes, until the focaccia is nice and golden.
 Brush or drizzle with more olive oil when taken out of the oven.